msteen/nix-prefetch/README.md

   ```

   We would not be able to extract that `{ foo = 5; }` was passed to the fetcher.

+  Using import-from-derivation (IFD) or `builtins.exec` together with a rewriter based on `rnix` like `nix-update-fetch` does,
+  we could in theory even handle this case, but it is not worth implementing at the moment,
+  considering this is an edge case I have yet to encounter.

-* If a fetcher is based on another fetcher, we will not be able to list all its possible arguments
+* Right now (see Planned features), if a fetcher is based on another fetcher, we will not be able to list all its possible arguments
   in the fetcher's help message.

-* The builtin fetchers will build a derivation and realize it immediately,
-  while the implementation expects to do those things seperately.
-  By making a special case for the builtins this could be worked around,
-  but at the moment builtin fetchers are not supported.

 Examples
 ---